• Skip to main content

 Jump to Recipe Print Recipe

-Slow Cooker Pulled Beef Sandwiches are great way to enjoy this Chicago classic at home.
+Slow Cooker Italian Beef is a great way to enjoy this Chicago classic at home.
 Utilizing your crockpot is a space and time saver, and it serves to create incredibly tender beef and mouth watering au jus at the same time!

 Anybody from Chicago will tell you we are known for 3 foods--deep dish pizza, Chicago-style hot dogs, and Italian beef sandwiches.
 I, for one, am a fan of all three.
 There are lots of great places to get these classics, and everyone has their opinion on which place is best!